Transform Your Outdoor Space with Stylish Garden Benches

 To begin, I needed to make some legs for the bench.
 I used a jigsaw to roughly cut a couple of legs to length and then squared the cuts using the miter gauge and the table saw.
 After squaring up the legs, I placed them on the bottom of the bench.
 However, I noticed that the bench top was not flat, and neither were the legs.
 To fix this, I needed to plane down the scapula board.
 This meant I had to move the metal strapping, which was not necessary to be 1.8 meters long anyway.
 Instead of removing the strapping, I cut the ends off.

-See also Relax in Style: Discover our Beautiful Garden Benches
+See also Relax in Style: Transform Your Outdoor Space with Garden Benches

 Planing Down the Bench Top: